by John Darer® CLU ChFC MSSC CeFT® RSP CLTC

 A structured settlement annuity is a regulated insurance product issued by a life insurance company and can only be placed by licensed insurance agents or brokers who authorized by the annuity issuers to offer the product..
 5 companies who currently issue structured settlement annuities have been in business since the 1800s.
-List of insurance companies that issue structured settlement annuities in 2017.
+List of insurance companies that issue structured settlement annuities.

 What has to happen before a structured settlement annuity is placed?

 A settlement is a negotiated compromise .
 A structured settlement is a negotiated compromise whereby a claimant agrees to resolve a personal injury or tort claim by receiving some part of the settlement in the form of periodic payments on an agreed schedule.
 As part of the negotiations, a structured settlement can be offered by the defendant or demanded by the plaintiff.
 A key point is that there has to be an agreement and the agreement must include periodic payments as part of the consideration for the release of liability.

 How are payments from a structured settlement annuity taxed?

 The taxation of structured settlement payments depends on the type of damages that the structured settlement payments represent.
 For workers compensation payments and for payments that represent damages for personal physical injury, physical sickness or wrongful death [i.e. excluded from gross income pursuant to IRC 104(a)(1), or IRC 104(a)(2)] payments are income tax-free.
 Payments for other types of damages are taxable.
 A structured settlement can be purchased in a taxable damage case but payments are taxable when received by the payee.
 In taxable cases, the structured settlement annuity issuer will issue a 1099 to the payee for the tax year such payments are made.
 The important takeaway when it comes to structured settlement taxation is that it is not the structured settlement annuity that governs the taxation it is the type of damages that the annuity payments represent.